starlite20/xamk_projects/README.md

 * Visual Studio 2019

 ## Setup
-To play the games built, go into the Build folder of the specific module and run the executable file with the name of the folder.
+To play the games built, go into the Build folder of the each specific module and run the executable file with the name of the folder.
+OR
+Open Executables folder, and run the open the executable file under each module.